FranciscoLlobet/efm32-freertos-zig/README.md

 - Implementation of SimpleLink File Storage
 - Stability improvements of the LwM2M client
-- Stability improvments of the connection manager
+- Stability improvements of the connection manager
 - Memory optimization of statically allocated memory.
 - Improvements on documentation.
 - Programming via openOCD